Division 3.3 - Recognition of Foreign Professional Qualifications

 Since the Law to Improve the Assessment and Recognition of Professional Qualifications Acquired Abroad (Recognition Act) has entered into force on 1 April 2012, the claims to assessment of foreign professional qualifications in the area of responsibility of the Federal Government have been expanded and the procedure has been made simpler and more transparent.
-On behalf of the BMBF, the BIBB has developed the Internet-based information portal www.anerkennung-in-deutschland.de which is intended primarily for people seeking recognition, counselling experts and German institutions acting internationally and also for the general public.
+On behalf of the BMBF, the BIBB has developed the Internet-based information portal "Anerkennung in Deutschland" [Recognition in Germany] which is intended primarily for people seeking recognition, counselling experts and German institutions acting internationally and also for the general public.

 The objective of the FaMigra research project "Immigration to Germany – Factors influencing personnel recruitment decisions in companies" is to find out under which conditions companies are willing to meet their demand for skilled labour by hiring immigrant members of the working population.

 In addition to that, Division 3.3 coordinates the "Prototyping Transfer - Recognition of professional qualifications by way of qualification analysis" project: In the event of missing written proof as required for the recognition of foreign professional qualifications, members of some occupational groups with qualifications from EU or non-EU countries can provide evidence of their competences by way of a qualification analysis.
 Nationwide activities to help chambers in implementing the new procedures on a large scale are supported by the "Prototyping Transfer" project which the BIBB coordinates.